Let's Forget About It

-"Let's Forget About It" is a song by Lisa Loeb, the second single from her 1997 album Firecracker.
+"Let's Forget About It" is a song by American singer-songwriter Lisa Loeb, released as the second single from her second solo album, Firecracker.

+Reception

+The single peaked at number 71 on the US Billboard Hot 100 and entered the top 30 in Canada and Iceland.

-The song is also on Loeb's 2006 greatest hits album, The Very Best of Lisa Loeb.
-The single peaked at #71 on The Billboard Hot 100.
+The song was later included on Loeb's 2006 greatest hits album, The Very Best of Lisa Loeb.